 - Different Rhythm and styles of music

 Everything comes from practice.
-If you practice playing piano every day and you have a set plan to follow then it won’t take you too long to learn this incredible instrument.
+If you practice playing the piano every day and you have a set plan to follow then it won’t take you too long to learn this incredible instrument.

 I shared with you some of the factors which will determine how long it takes to learn the piano.
-If you are focused and you do practice every day then it won’t take you more than 1.5 to 2 months to have a sound grip on piano.
+If you are focused and you do practice every day then it won’t take you more than 1.5 to 2 months to have a sound grip on the piano.
 In fact, it may take you less time if you are a fast observer and learner.
 I recommend you to take help from an instructor or get a piano learning program like the one I mentioned above in the article.
-This will surely give you direction and plan to master this skill in a short span of time.
+This will surely give you direction and a plan to master this skill in a short span of time.